 I liked the brightness of the combined five blue LED lights in this Logisys light.
 The lights were able to paint the front of my Asus motherboard in the Thermaltake Armor A90 case.
 The small size of these LED lights and low heat output allowed me to place it in a confined space so that you cannot see it when viewed from the side.

 Pictures really do tell the story with this Logisys product.
 I used this light to illuminate the Evercool HPH-9525EA Aluminum Base CPU Cooler that is resting on top of the Intel Celeron E1400 Socket 775 processor in these photos.
 The light is strong enough in a dark room to clearly make out the fan resting on top of the heat sink.

-I was very impressed the increased light output of the this Logisys Lazer 5 Blue LED product.
+I was very impressed with the increased light output of this Logisys Lazer 5 Blue LED product.
 A similar 3 Blue LED light just did not work very well because it had trouble making the full viewable area visible in my computer case.
-The low power consumption and resulting low heat output of this Logisys product make it a natural choice for case moders seeking that extra bit of visibility in their gaming computer systems.
-There is still a better LED product in the Logisys lighting arsenal so I will reserve my 5 star rating until another review.
-Due to the relatively low cost and extra long power cord for this light, I give it 4 stars.
+The low power consumption and resulting low heat output of this Logisys product make it a natural choice for case modder’s seeking that extra bit of visibility in their gaming computer systems.
+There is still a better-LED product in the Logisys lighting arsenal so I will reserve my 5-star rating until another review.
+Due to the relatively low cost and extra-long power cord for this light, I give it 4 stars.